Michilimackinac: Woodland period

-Anishinaabe and the French (1612–1763)
+Anishinaabe and the French

 The Straits of Mackinac linking Lakes Michigan and Huron was a strategic area controlling movement between the two lakes and much of the pays d'en haut.
-It was controlled by Algonquian Anishinaabe nations including the Ojibwa (called Chippewa in the United States) and the Odawa.
+It was controlled by Algonquian Anishinaabe nations including the Ojibwe and the Odawa.
 The area was known to the Odawa as Michilimackinac, meaning "Big Turtle".
 For these people, "Michilimackinac is literally the birthplace and centre of the world" and is where the Three Fires Confederacy took place.

-The Anishinaabe had good relations with the Iroquoian-speaking Wyandot, who were the first group to establish relations with the French after Champlain's arrival in 1608.
+The Anishinaabe had good relations with the Iroquoian-speaking Wendat, who were the first group to establish relations with New France after Samuel de Champlain's arrival in 1608.
 The Anishinaabe used these relations to trade indirectly with the French.
 The French were the first Europeans to explore the area, beginning in 1612.
-After the fall of Huronia in the Beaver Wars, the Anishinaabe began to trade directly with the French, and started inviting French settlers to Michilimackinac.
+After the fall of Huronia in the Beaver Wars, the Anishinaabe began to trade directly with the French and started inviting French settlers to Michilimackinac.

-In 1654, a large Iroquois force was attacked by the Odawa and Ojibwe as they tried to cross the straits near Michilimackinac.
-In 1658, the Iroquois attacked again, but were again defeated by the Anishinaabe.
+In 1654, a large Haudenosaunee force was attacked by the Odawa and Ojibwe as they tried to cross the Straits of Mackinac.
+In 1658, the Haudenosaunee attacked again but were defeated by the Anishinaabe.
 The French established trading posts and Jesuit Catholic missions.
-One of the oldest missions, St. Ignace Mission, was located on the north side of the strait at Point Iroquois, near present-day St. Ignace, Michigan.
+One of the oldest missions, St. Ignace Mission, was located on the north side of the strait at Point Iroquois near present-day St. Ignace, Michigan.
 This mission was established in 1671 by the Jesuit Father Jacques Marquette.